Los Alamos High School

 Los Alamos High School (LAHS) is the public high school in Los Alamos, New Mexico, United States.
 The school opened in 1946, and was originally supported by the Atomic Energy Commission.
-The school has been visited by two U.S. Presidents: John F. Kennedy and Bill Clinton.
-LAHS currently competes in the New Mexico Activities Association's District 2, AAAA division for athletics, and has won 111 state championships in the school's history.
+The school has been visited by two U.S. presidents: John F. Kennedy and Bill Clinton.

+LAHS currently competes in the New Mexico Activities Association's District 2, AAAA division for athletics.
+The school has won more than 111 state championships.